‘Jersey Shore’ Star’s Ex Is ‘Cool’ With Her New Boyfriend After Marriage Breakup

 The couple’s relationship issues played out on social media, with Mathews using his Instagram page and story to detail his version of the couple’s issues.
 Farley bit back with her own comments and allegations against Mathews.

-Over the past several months, the couple has maintained a cordial relationship for the sake of their two children, Meilani and Greyson and reportedly spent the Easter holidays together.
+Over the past several months, the couple has maintained a cordial relationship for the sake of their two children, Meilani and Greyson, and reportedly spent the Easter holidays together.

 Farley and Mathews met while she was filming the first season of Jersey Shore.
 Farley was still involved with former boyfriend Tom Lippolis when she arrived in Seaside Heights and in a drunken first night of fun, hooked up with castmate Paul “Pauly D” DelVecchio.
 Lippolis later visited the shore house in his only appearance on the show and the couple seemed to be on good terms.
 Then, during a night of partying at a local club, Farley met Mathews and the two hit it off.